 Using genetic techniques the scientists used a total of 197 tissue and skin samples collected from stoats from 153 localities in Eurasia and Greenland which yielded definite sequences.

 Rabbit attacking stoats: here.

 The nature of Black Hill near Belfast: here.

-Otter video from Edinburgh: here.
+Otter in Edinburgh: here.

 Mustelid carnivorans: here.